downplay/jarl-react/README.md

 ### 0.3.0

 * Breaking: Rename resolve->stringify.
 Resolve is already an overloaded term in JS.
 Stringify is much clearer meaning.
-* Better errors on stringification failure to debug state problems
 * Breaking: Rename withRouting->withNavigate.
 This HOC only injects a `navigate` function so the name was confusing
+* Breaking: Restructured to monorepo design with `lerna`.
+Redux extensions are now in separate `jarl-react-redux` package
+* Properly sorted out build targets (CJS, UMD, ES) in both packages
+* Better errors on stringification failure to debug state problems
 * Add a new withState HOC to inject the current route's state
 * Added many tests!
 Including E2E tests with cypress
 * Started writing some proper documentation, updated README a bit
 * Switched to custom build of `url-pattern` to support named wildcards with syntax: `/*:name`
-* Breaking: Restructured to monorepo design with `lerna`.
-Redux extensions are now in separate `jarl-react-redux` package

 ### 0.2.0